Season 3

 Halfcourt Basketball in the Metaverse Of all the rides in Meta's colossal metaverse project, the first one that caused you to pause for more than a second was the no-frills halfcourt basketball court located at the edge of the Plaza in Horizon Worlds.

-Metaverse Gumball Machine Launches in Decentraland After exploring some metaverse sites (Meta's Horizon World, VRChat, Decentraland, The Sandbox), I launched the Gumball Machine into that overhyped universe.
-To compound the hype, you can program the machine to dispense NFTs.
+Metaverse Gumball Machine Launches in Decentraland After exploring some metaverse sites (Meta's Horizon World, VRChat, Decentraland, The Sandbox), you launch the Gumball Machine into that overhyped universe.
+To compound the hype, you program the machine to dispense NFTs.

 Experimenting with Vertical, Phone-First Media Instagram and YouTube have woken up to the TikTok threat.
 Which means that there are now 3 phone-first platforms available for Place Reports.
 You start out with, and end up sticking with, YouTube Shorts.

-Why You Should Try Tactical Placemaking So many placemaking projects originate, and stagnate, in municipal development departments.
+Why You Should Try Tactical Placemaking How about some placemaking content?
+So many placemaking projects originate, and stagnate, in municipal development departments.
 Or else they get massaged into initiatives that the town or city wants to do anyway.
 Could "tactical placemaking" be a way around that?

 Inspirational Guerrilla Artists for Placemakers: INVADER A possible niche for YouTube Shorts: artists who might be inspirational for placemakers?
 You give it a try, starting with Invader, a guerilla artist who works with mosaics.
 This and some others Shorts start earning a few hundred views, maybe a few thousand.
 And then, le deluge.